parallel-forecast/AI-dict/docs/dictionary.md

 * Surveillance, autonomous weapons, or other AI-centric technology that becomes sufficiently advanced to be the most significant driver of a transition comparable to (or more significant than) the agricultural or industrial revolution.

 (This contrasts with the first point because it refers to transformative technology that is itself AI-centric, whereas the first point refers to AI used to speed research on some other transformative technology.)

+Ambiguous Examples:
+* Clearly narrow AI such as [Self Driving Car]s and factory automation reducing the workforce by more than 50%
+* A transition to Universal Basic Income that leads more than 50% of people currently working to stop doing so.

 Non-examples:
 * Any AI system that exists as of 2019.